wemlaztdj/google-colaboratory-copilot/README.md

 # google colab copilot

+## Update the model
-## Update the model to text-davinci-003
+Since code-davinci-002 is offline, the model change to text-davinci-003 for demo

 [website](http://copilot.naklecha.com/)